overture-stack/sqon-builder/README.md

 }
 ```

 Some filters accept an array of values, number or string, and some only accept a single number.
-These are differentiated in this library by the types `ArrayFilterOperator` and `ScalarFilterOperator`.
+These are differentiated in this library by the types `ArrayFilter` and `ScalarFilter`.
 You also have access to all the corresponding operation keys in the `FilterKeys`, `ArrayFilterKeys`, and `ScalarFilterKeys` records.

 #### CombinationOperators